 Bertie’s father William Ede died in 1919 in Dorking.
-His Catherine Ede lived at 9 St Martin’s Place in Dorking.
-Catherine received £6, 6s and 9d on the 2nd of December 1919 in Soldier’s Effects.
+His mother, Catherine Ede lived at 9 St Martin’s Place in Dorking.
+Catherine received £6, 6s and 9d on 2nd December 1919 in Soldier’s Effects.

 Ede Family History

-Bertie’s father William was born about 1851 in Whitford, Hertfordshire to labourer Henry and Sarah Ede.
-William was baptised on the 12th of January 1851 in Harpenden, Hertfordshire.
+Bertie’s father William was born about 1851 in Whitford, Hertfordshire to labourer Henry and Sarah.
+William was baptised on 12th January 1851 in Harpenden, Hertfordshire.

 His mother Catherine Laker was born about 1855 in Reigate, to carter Richard, born about 1812 in West Grinstead, Sussex and Mary, born about 1826 in Betchworth.

-William and Catherine married, by Banns, on the 11th of March 1877 at St Paul’s Church in Dorking.
+William and Catherine married on 11th March 1877 at St Paul’s Church in Dorking.
 At the time of their marriage the couple lived at St Paul’s Road in Dorking.
 William was working as a porter.